dltj/dltj-blog/content/2023-03-02-issue-99-copyright-and-ai.md

 - And the weekly addition to #CatsOfMastodon.
 Alan stretches and roars in my lap. bonus/9
 ---
 {% include image.html src="2023/2023-03-02-cmf.png" float="right" width="300" alt="" caption="Cecil Mae Feather, 1929–2023"%}
-This issue is offered in honor of {% include robustlink.html href="https://www.legacy.com/us/obituaries/hickoryrecord/name/cecil-feather-obituary?id=45099704" versionurl="https://web.archive.org/web/20230302030520/https://www.legacy.com/us/obituaries/hickoryrecord/name/cecil-feather-obituary?id=45099704" versiondate="2023-03-01" title="Cecil Feather Obituary (1929 - 2023) - Newton, NC | Hickory Daily Record" anchor="Cecil Mae Thornburg Feather" %}, my mother-in-law.
+This issue is offered in honor of {{ robustlink(href="https://www.legacy.com/us/obituaries/hickoryrecord/name/cecil-feather-obituary?id=45099704", versionurl="https://web.archive.org/web/20230302030520/https://www.legacy.com/us/obituaries/hickoryrecord/name/cecil-feather-obituary?id=45099704", versiondate="2023-03-01", title="Cecil Feather Obituary (1929 - 2023) - Newton, NC | Hickory Daily Record", anchor="Cecil Mae Thornburg Feather") }}, my mother-in-law.
 Cecil Mae was a wonderful person.
 I only knew her a short time as I married into the Feather family, and that time was filled with love and joy.
 She enjoyed playing piano and teaching students how to play piano.